glpi-project/doc/source/modules/tools/projects.rst

 Tasks can be attached to tickets in order to plan interventions.

-Provisional and effective duration are also defined for a task, reported at project level together with attached tickets duration.
+Planned and actual duration are also defined for a task, reported at project level together with attached tickets duration.

 The different tabs
 ------------------